atifshahcs/rag/README.md

 A simple Retrieval-Augmented Generation (RAG) assistant that indexes your PDF files into a ChromaDB vector store and queries them using a local LLM via Ollama.

+This RAG system uses two simple agents:

+A Router Agent that checks if the user query matches the vector database.

+An Answer Agent that either uses RAG retrieval when a match is found or sends the query directly to the LLM when no relevant data exists.

 ---

 # Flow diagram